-Evidently $\Omega_z$ is an odd function of $k_x$.
+Evidently, $\Omega_z$ is an odd function of $k_x$.
 Consequently, the total BC integrated over the Brillouin zone vanishes (equation~\ref{Linear}), ensuring that the linear Hall conductivity is zero in this time-reversal-invariant system.
-We therefore compute the second order conductivity arising from the BCD.
+We therefore compute the second-order conductivity arising from the BCD.

 The velocity components $v_x^{\pm} = 2k_xd_x/\epsilon_{\pm}$ and $v_y^{\pm} = k_y(2d_x+\gamma^2)/\epsilon_{\pm}$, both are odd function in $k_x$ and $k_y$ respectively.
-Thus the integrand $v_x\Omega_z$ for the $x$ component of BCD equation~\ref{SOHEBCD}, becomes a even function under momentum inversion and contributes a finite value of $D_{xz}$.
-In contrast, for the $y$ component, the integrand $v_y\Omega_z$ become a odd function that integrates to zero, thereby suppressing the $D_{yz}$.
+Thus the integrand $v_x\Omega_z$ for the $x$ component of BCD equation~\ref{SOHEBCD}, becomes an even function under momentum inversion and contributes a finite value of $D_{xz}$.
+In contrast, for the $y$ component, the integrand $v_y\Omega_z$ becomes an odd function that integrates to zero, thereby suppressing the $D_{yz}$.
 This is consistent with the underlying mirror symmetry $M_x$, which forbids any BCD response along $y$-direction~\cite{Sodemann,Awadhesh}.
 Importantly, this finite BCD emerges even without any explicit {\it tilt} in the band structure.
 It arises inherently from the distribution of the Berry curvature in momentum space combined with the velocity anisotropy, demonstrating that nonlinear Hall responses can exist in untilted systems when the underlying band geometry lacks complete inversion symmetry in momentum space.
 The magnitude and profile of this response further depend on the nodal configuration of the system as will be discussed next.